open/close all folders

 - In Patapon, units can fall asleep due to Standard Status Effect with "Zzzzz" coming out of them when sleeping.

-- This is used in the Sims games.
+- Sleeping Sims have Z's coming out of them.
 Oddly, whenever Simlish is written, it's in a strange Greek/Hebrew/Wingdings hybrid that doesn't seem to actually contain the letter Z.

 - Vampires in the Late Night expansion pack for Sims 3 have V's instead of Z's.

 - In Metal Gear Solid and its sequels, sleeping guards (i.e., knocked out with tranquilizers or already asleep when you come across them) have Z's floating around their heads.
-Beating them unconscious leaves stars.
+Beating them unconscious leaves stars instead.

 - Dozing non-player characters in The Lord of the Rings Online have the trail of Z's.